Eyelids

 AFTER YOUR SURGERY

 After surgery, your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed.
 If you feel any severe pain, call Dr. Baroody immediately.
 Keep your head elevated for several days and use cold compresses to reduce swelling and bruising.
 Bruising varies from person to person; it reaches its peak during the first week, and generally lasts up to a month.
 Use artificial tear eye drops if you experience dryness.
-For the
+For the first few weeks you may rarely experience excessive tearing, sensitivity to light, and temporary changes in your eyesight, such as blurring or double vision.
+Dr. Baroody will follow your progress very closely for the first two weeks.
+The stitches will be removed five to seven days after surgery.
+Once they're out, the swelling and discoloration around your eyes will gradually subside, and you'll start to look and feel much better.

 GETTING BACK TO NORMAL

 You should be able to read or watch television after two or three days.
 However, you won't be able to wear contact lenses for about two weeks.
 Most people feel ready to go out in public (and back to work) in a week to 10 days.
 You will then be able to wear makeup to hide the bruising that remains.
 Keep your activities to a minimum for three to five days, and avoid more strenuous activities for about three weeks.
-It's especially important to avoid activities that raise your blood pressure,
+It's especially important to avoid activities that raise your blood pressure, including bending, lifting, and rigorous exercise.

 YOUR NEW LOOK